Food Dehydrator Safety

 Here's what I've discovered works better:

-• Top or back-mounted heating elements (everything flows away from them)
+• Top or back-mounted heating elements (everything flows down away from them)

 • Models with removable drip trays (catch trouble-making drips before they cause problems)